matthewelsom/Project-JekyllStyleguide/_docs/about/01-getting-started.md

 ## _layouts/

 - All patterns are generated using the `pattern.html` file.
-- Update this file if you wish to add additonal scripts to your patterns, e.g. If your pattern requires jQuery to run you should add it here.
+- Update this file if you wish to add additional scripts to your patterns, e.g. If your pattern requires jQuery to run you should add it here.
 - This file contains the `iframeResizer.contentWindow.min.js` script, it is required to make the pattern load correctly in the iFrame.
 Removing this script will break the style guide.

 {% highlight directory %}